Tests of scalar polarizations with multi-messenger events: Conclusion

 General Relativity (GR) predicts only two tensor polarization modes (+ and $\times$), but in a generic metric theory a total of six polarization modes are possible.
 We performed a parameterized test of GR for the binary neutron star event GW170817, including the scalar breathing polarization along with the two tensor modes.
 We used the parameterized post-Einsteinian framework, which modifies the amplitude and phase of the tensor modes and includes the non-GR scalar polarization.
 The PPE parameterization for this case adds six extra non-GR parameters: three of them are fixed ($a_T$, $a_S$, $b$) which determine the frequency scaling of the modifications to GR and here we fixed to map specific modified gravity theories, while the rest of the parameters (\(\alpha, \beta, \alpha_B\)) determine the magnitude of the modifications and are kept free.
 These modifications are considered only for the inspiral part of the waveform, since there are no general predictions for modified gravity during the merger phase.
 We performed this analysis for two sets of angular harmonics $\ell = |m| = 1$ and $\ell = |m| = 2$.
 For each case we fixed ($a_T$, $a_S$, $b$) to (-2, -7, -2) or to (-2, -7, 0).

-For the first time, we include a prior on the polarization angle for GW170817, coming from the gamma-ray bust afterglow.
+For the first time, we include a prior on the polarization angle for GW170817, coming from the gamma-ray burst afterglow.
 This results in significantly tighter constraints on non-GR PPE parameters, especially on the amplitude modifications of tensor and scalar polarizations.
 For instance, in the case $a_T = a_S = -2, b = -7$, the constraints improve by $60\%$ ($30\%$) for the scalar (tensor) mode amplitude for $\ell = |m| = 2$.
-In this case, the phase parameter $\beta$ remains consistent with GR, while the amplitude parameters $\alpha$ and $\alpha_B$ show mild deviations from GR, i.e.\ their GR values $\alpha=0$ and $\alpha_B=0$ are at $98.2\%$ CI and $99.75\%$ CI respectively, when all the priors coming from the electromagnetic counterparts, including polarization angle, are applied.
+In this case, the phase parameter $\beta$ remains consistent with GR, while the amplitude parameters $\alpha$ and $\alpha_B$ show mild tension from GR, i.e.\ their GR values $\alpha=0$ and $\alpha_B=0$ are at \(\sim 96.4\%\) CI and \(\sim 99.5\%\) CI respectively, when all the priors coming from the electromagnetic counterparts, including polarization angle, are applied.
 While for \(a_T =-2, a_S=0, b=-7\) only the scalar mode amplitude parameter \(\alpha_B\) shows deviation from zero at the $99.2\%$ CI.
-The non-zero value of \(\alpha_B\) indicates the existence of breathing scalar polarization modes irrespective of the choice of the values of the fixed parameters \(a_T , a_S\) and $b$.
+Within the extended PPE model, the posterior for $\alpha_B$ favors non-zero values; however, Bayesian model comparison indicates that the simpler GR model remains preferred.
 On the contrary, for the angular harmonics $\ell = |m| = 1$ all the parameters are in good agreement with GR independently of the choice of \(a_T ,a_S\) and $b$.
 This arises from the more pronounced frequency evolution in both amplitude and phase of the scalar mode for $\ell = |m| = 1$, the larger scalar amplitude due to the $\sin\iota$ (as opposed to $\sin^2\iota$) dependence, and the fact that the scalar mode cut-off frequency is half that of the $\ell = |m| = 2$ case---together pushing the non-GR PPE parameters toward consistency with GR.
+Finally, comparing the two PPE waveform configurations considered in this work, the quadrupole-only configuration ($\ell = |m| = 2$) is decisively favored over the combined configuration ($\ell = |m| = 2$ and $\ell = |m| = 1$), with a log Bayes factor of $7.50 \pm 0.36$.